List of All DADS Programs/Services

 Home and Community-based Services (HCS)

 Services and supports available to individuals diagnosed with an intellectual disability or a related condition, who are living with their family, in their own home or in other community settings, such as small group homes.
-Services include residential assistance (supported home living, foster/companion care, supervised living, residential support), adaptive aids, dental treatment, minor home modifications, skilled therapies, behavioral support, nursing, day habilitation, supported employment and respite.
+Services include residential assistance (host home/companion care, supervised living, residential support), adaptive aids, dental treatment, minor home modifications, professional therapies, behavioral support, nursing, day habilitation, employment assistance, supported employment and respite.
 Click here to read more about HCS.

-Intermediate Care Facility for Individuals with Intellectual Disability (ICF/IID)
+Intermediate Care Facility for Individuals with an Intellectual Disability or Related Conditions (ICF/IID)

 24-hour residential and habilitation services provided in homes for groups ranging in size from six to more than 100 people.
 Click here to read more about ICF/ID.